Ari-Golden/feeManagement-app/README.md

 # Fee Management App

-Aplikasi manajemen biaya sederhana yang dibangun dengan Laravel, React, dan Inertia.js, berfokus pada pengelolaan data siswa dan fungsionalitas barcode.
+A simple fee management application built with Laravel, React, and Inertia.js, focusing on student data management and barcode functionality.

-## Fitur
+## Features

-*   **Manajemen Siswa (CRUD):**
+*   **Student Management (CRUD):**
-    *   Melihat daftar siswa dengan tabel data yang dapat diurutkan, difilter, dan diatur ulang kolomnya.
+    *   View a list of students with sortable, filterable, and reorderable data tables.
-    *   Menambah siswa baru melalui modal.
+    *   Add new students via a modal.
-    *   Mengedit detail siswa yang ada melalui modal.
+    *   Edit existing student details via a modal.
-    *   Menghapus siswa.
+    *   Delete students.
-*   **Generasi Barcode Otomatis:** `barcode_id` unik secara otomatis dibuat saat siswa baru ditambahkan.
+*   **Automatic Barcode Generation:** Unique `barcode_id` is automatically generated when a new student is added.
-*   **Tampilan Barcode:** Menampilkan barcode visual untuk setiap siswa di tabel.
+*   **Barcode Display:** Displays visual barcodes for each student in the table.
-*   **Cetak Barcode:**
+*   **Print Barcodes:**
-    *   Mencetak barcode individual untuk siswa tertentu.
+    *   Print individual barcodes for specific students.
-    *   Mencetak semua barcode siswa, dengan 20 barcode per halaman cetak.
+    *   Print all student barcodes, with 20 barcodes per print page.
-*   **Tabel Data Interaktif:**
+*   **Interactive Data Table:**
-    *   Pengurutan data per kolom.
+    *   Column-wise data sorting.
-    *   Pencarian global di seluruh data tabel.
+    *   Global search across all table data.
-    *   Header kolom yang dapat digeser (drag-and-drop) untuk mengatur ulang tampilan.
+    *   Draggable (drag-and-drop) column headers for reordering display.
-*   **Tampilan Detail Siswa:** Melihat detail lengkap siswa melalui modal.
+*   **Student Detail View:** View complete student details via a modal.
-*   **Progressive Web App (PWA):** Aplikasi dapat diinstal ke perangkat, berjalan secara offline, dan memberikan pengalaman seperti aplikasi native.
+*   **Progressive Web App (PWA):** The application can be installed on devices, runs offline, and provides a native-like experience.
-*   **Ekspor ke Excel:** Tabel data sekarang dilengkapi dengan fungsionalitas ekspor data ke file Excel.
+*   **Export to Excel:** Data tables now include functionality to export data to Excel files.
-*   **AI Chatbot (Asisten Cerdas):**
+*   **AI Chatbot (Smart Assistant):**
-    *   Chatbot AI yang terintegrasi di pojok bawah aplikasi untuk membantu pengguna.
+    *   An AI chatbot integrated into the bottom corner of the application to assist users.
-    *   Dapat menjawab pertanyaan seputar data siswa (jumlah, pencarian nama, kelas), pembayaran (jumlah total, pembayaran terbaru), dan biaya standar (jumlah, daftar).
+    *   Can answer questions about student data (count, name search, class), payments (total count, latest payments), and standard fees (count, list).
-    *   Menyertakan tautan langsung ke halaman yang relevan untuk melihat detail data.
+    *   Includes direct links to relevant pages for viewing detailed data.
-*   **Desain Visual Kustom:** Latar belakang aplikasi dan sidebar menggunakan gradien biru dan maroon untuk tampilan yang unik.
+*   **Custom Visual Design:** The application and sidebar backgrounds use a blue and maroon gradient for a unique look.

-## Teknologi yang Digunakan
+## Technologies Used

 *   **Backend:**
     *   Laravel (PHP Framework)